aridlehoover/manager-README/README.md

 ## Welcome!

-Again, welcome to the team!
-Now, let's get started!
+That's it.
+That's me in a nutshell.
+I'm glad you're on my team.
+Now, let's get to work!